Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ### Milestone 19 - Better tutorial
 - [ ] create a dynamic checklist to complete lessons
 - [ ] separate controls tutorial from gameplay tutorial
+- [ ] use dynamically drawn arrows to point from things --> at things

 ### Milestone 20 - Monster wave modes
 - [ ] remove infinite boolean from MonsterWave